chrisdentremont/AppliTrack/README.md

 ## Changelog

+### November 1st, 2022 (v1.1.6)

+- Changed night mode colors to be a bit more appealing

 ### August 21st, 2022 (v.1.1.5)

 - Added multiple selection to cards/rows for group deleting

 ### August 8th, 2022 (v1.1.4)

 - Added new map tab where the location of every application can be viewed at once (if location field is valid)

 ### August 2nd, 2022 (v1.1.3)